- by Bryan Veldboom - updated on 8/14/2020

 AGM batteries also have a number of other advantages over flooded types.
 For starters, they have longer life cycles and stand up much better to vibrations and impact.
 They are also more resistant to extreme temperatures, making them ideal for regions with high heat or intense cold.
 The greatest disadvantage of AGM batteries is price, with AGM batteries costing more than flooded batteries.

-One thing to note, if your car’s original battery was an AGM type, you have to continue using AGM batteries going forward, as your car will not accept being “downgraded” to a lead acid type.
+One thing to note, if your car's original battery was an AGM type, you have to continue using AGM batteries going forward, as your car will not accept being "downgraded" to a flooded battery.

 Another type of battery you might encounter are gel batteries, which use silica to turn the electrolyte inside them into a gel substance.
 Gel batteries are rarely used in cars.
 They have lower amperages, are less tolerant of high heat and have long charging cycles which need to be monitored to avoid damage to the battery.
 Unless your vehicle specifically calls for a gel battery, there is little reason to use them in your car or truck.